-All over the world, fresh water is treated differently at a treatment center before it is sent to your home.
-Surface water is more often treated rigorously than underground water, as it has less contaminants.
+All over the world, freshwater is treated differently at a treatment center before being supplied to your home.
+Surface water is more often treated rigorously than underground water, as it has fewer contaminants.

-The diagram below shows a basic water treatment process for surface water.
+The diagram below shows a simple water treatment process for surface water.

-Alum and other chemicals are added to the water at this stage.
-Suspended particles get stuck to the chemicals to form 'floc'.
+Alum and other chemicals are introduced to the water at this stage.
+Suspended particles get stuck to the chemicals to form floc.

-As particles get stuck they become heavy and sink to the bottom of the chamber.
+As particles get stuck to the chemicals, they become heavy and sink to the bottom of the chamber.
 At this stage, most of the particles are stuck to form sediments, sinking to the bottom.
-The water is passed onto the Filtration chamber.
+The water is moved onto the Filtration chamber.

-As water passes slowly through this chamber, finer particles (sediments) are filtered out over layers of sand, charcoal and gravel.
+As water passes slowly through this chamber, finer particles (sediments) are filtered over layers of sand, charcoal, and gravel.